tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 # Overview

-The objective of NIPUN Lakshya App is to allow all users in the state of Uttar Pradesh to conduct spot assessment of students of Grades 1-3.
+The objective of NIPUN Lakshya App is to allow all users in the state of Uttar Pradesh to conduct a spot assessment of students of Grades 1-3.
 The application has the functionality to conduct spot assessments based on some pre-defined competencies using two formats:-

 1. A list of questions in a quiz format